RyanNgCT/m0rsarchive-writeup/README.md

 ![layer_1](./assets/layer_1.png)

 Inspecting the image, I found that it resembled some pattern and then thought about the name of the challenge.
-It's name was also `pwd.png`, suggesting that it could be some form of password to extract the zip file (since unzipping the zip file without a password failed).
+It's name was also `pwd.png`, suggesting that it could be some form of password to extract the zip file (and unzipping the zip file without a password failed).

 ![morse like](./assets/morse_like.png)